About Me

 - Own a cockatiel and an overly attached cat

 This site is mostly here to document stuff I work on.
-If you’re into kernels, embedded systems, or hardware-software weirdness, feel free to stick around!
+If you’re into kernels, embedded systems, GPU drivers, or hardware-software weirdness, feel free to stick around!